For urgent consular assistance call

 More information:

-Tonga is a conservative country.
+Tonga is a highly religious country (predominantly Christian) as well as an overall conservative country.
 Take care not to offend.
+This includes showing respect for the Royal Family.

-Dress modestly to avoid unwanted attention.
-You can wear a bikini at a resort, but wear more modest swimwear at public beaches away from resorts.
+Dress modestly and avoid public affection to avoid unwanted attention.
+For example, women can wear bikinis at a resort and males can swim shirtless, but more modest swimwear is recommended at public beaches.
 Topless bathing is not accepted.

 Entry and exit conditions can change at short notice.
-Contact the High Commission of Tonga for details about visas, currency, customs and quarantine rules.
+Contact the High Commission of Tonga for details about visas, currency and customs rules.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.